-Terry Wilson martial artist extraordinaire is a 8th degree black belt in Shintoyoshin-Ryu Jujitsu and a 5th degree black belt in Shorin-Ryu karate.
+Terry Wilson martial artist extraordinaire is a 8th degree Black Belt in Shintoyoshin-Ryu Jujitsu and a 5th degree Black Belt in Shorin-Ryu karate.
 He is also a five time Emmy Award winning television producer, director, writer and on camera host/reporter.
-Terry Wilson Martial Artist Extraordinaire!

-In front of the camera Terry was the host of numerous syndicated shows and television specials in addition to working as Bureau Chief and Anchor for Cable News in Saipan and Correspondent in Micronesia for CNN.
+In front of the camera Terry Wilson was the host of numerous syndicated shows and television specials in addition to working as Bureau Chief and Anchor for Cable News in Saipan and Correspondent in Micronesia for CNN.
 He was the host of many of Wealth TV’s travel specials.

 In addition to being a contributing writer for many of the world’s leading martial arts publications, Terry also writes for numerous mainstream magazines.
 In the process he was voted, “Best Feature Writer” by the San Diego Press Club in addition to receiving similar honors from the Society of Professional Journalists.
 Inside Kung Fu magazine named Terry “Writer of the Year 2005.